Wayland (protocol): History

-Wayland uses direct rendering over EGL.

 Kristian Høgsberg, a Linux graphics and X.Org developer who previously worked on AIGLX and DRI2, started Wayland as a spare-time project in 2008 while working for Red Hat.
 His stated goal was a system in which "every frame is perfect, by which I mean that applications will be able to control the rendering enough that we'll never see tearing, lag, redrawing or flicker."
 Høgsberg was driving through the town of Wayland, Massachusetts when the underlying concepts "crystallized", hence the name (Weston and Maynard are also nearby towns in the same area, continuing the reference).
+Other early prominent developers for Wayland include Daniel Stone, Peter Hutterer, and Pekka Paalanen.

 In October 2010, Wayland became a freedesktop.org project.
-As part of the migration, the prior Google Group was replaced by the wayland-devel mailing list as the project's central point of discussion and development.
+The developer mailing list was migrated at that time to wayland-devel, which as of 2026 is hosted via GNU Mailman.

 The Wayland client and server libraries were initially released under the MIT License, while the reference compositor Weston and some example clients used the GNU General Public License version 2.
 Later, all the GPL code was relicensed under the MIT license "to make it easier to move code between the reference implementation and the actual libraries".
 In 2015 it was discovered that the license text used by Wayland was a slightly different and older version of the MIT license, and the license text was updated to the current version used by the X.Org project (known as MIT Expat License).

 Wayland works with all Mesa-compatible drivers with DRI2 support as well as Android drivers via the Hybris project.